apache/calcite-avatica-go/site/_docs/go_howto.md

 Please vote on releasing this package as Apache Calcite Avatica Go X.Y.Z.

-To run the tests without a Go environment, install docker and docker-compose.
-Then, in the root of the release's directory, run: docker-compose run test
+To run the tests without a Go environment, install docker and docker compose.
+Then, in the root of the release's directory, run: docker compose run test

-When the test suite completes, run \"docker-compose down\" to remove and shutdown all the containers.
+When the test suite completes, run \"docker compose down\" to remove and shutdown all the containers.

 The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.